DoView Boards

 Using a DoView Board to structure code development

-In theory a DoView Board could be used to control code development with different modules being located under different boxes in the DoView Board.
+In theory, DoView Boards could be further developed to control code development with different modules being build and tested under different boxes in the DoView Board if the right user interface was built.

 Using a DoView Board to control AI agents

-DoView diagrams were developed in order manage and control human agent(s).
-There is no reason in theory why they could not be wired up to control agents.
-Their drill-down structure makes them scalable as you can just develp subpages with more and more detail to inform and control agent behavior.
+DoView diagrams were developed in order to manage and control human agent(s).
+There is no reason, in theory why they could not be wired up to control AI agents.
+DoView Board’s drill-down structure makes them scalable.
+You can just develop subpages with more detail to inform and control agent behavior at a more detailed level.

 Could DoView Boards be used by AI agent swarms to plan, coordinate and implement

-At the moment DoView Boards have been optimized for humans.
-For instance, they are always broken up into subpages which a human can easily parse.
-DoView Boards could, in theory, have an accompanying version which is optimized for AI.
-If you look at the way in which Claude is using the existing DoView Board Prompt, it is building into the board some logic about dependencies.
-How much this needs to be formalized in the desing of t
+At the moment, DoView Boards have been optimized for humans.
+For instance, they are always broken up into subpages which are an optimal size for humans to easily parse and share on standard sizes screens.
+However, any DoView Board could, in theory, have an accompanying version which is optimized for AI.
+If you look at the way in which Claude is using the existing DoView Board Prompt, it is building into the board some logic about This-Then dependencies.
+How much of such logic needs to be built into a standard for an AI-optimized DoView Board would need to be worked out.
+However, DoView Boards have been used successfully to coordinate, manage and control human organizations so there is no theoretical reason why they might not be of assistance to AI agents trying to coordinate.

 Design considerations when constructing systems using DoView Boards

 DoView Boards are not just some random type of box diagram thrown together.
-The are drawn according to a very specific set of rules.
-These rules can be seen as ensuring that any DoView Board is drawn in a standard way.
-Building DoView Boards in a standard way means that they are then fit for purposes for use throughout the planning, prioritization, alignment, delegation, implementation, performance measurement, evaluation and improvement cycle.
+They are drawn according to a very specific set of rules.
+These DoView Diagrams Drawing Rules are used to make sure that DoView Boards are fit for purpose for use in various parts of the planning, prioritization, alignment, delegation, implementation, performance measurement, evaluation and improvement cycle undertaken within any outcomes system.